MobaHinted/client/readme.md

 inclusion of it just actually working while having everything you need.
 It's faster, lighter, more reliable, more customizable, and with more overlays.

 Made out of grief from both Mobalytics and Blitz commonly just not even having correct builds or stats on matchups or even failing to import at critical moments, and completely missing features like suggesting counter picks from your champion pool - not to mention all the ads.

-It doesn't have crazy in-depth stats like Mobalytics, super nice visuals of Blitz, or the particularly in-depth player tags or data-syncing of Porofessor, but it does have easy to understand information of every type you could want in a clean and concise format, as well as all the overlays those other clients have AND more that they don't.
+It doesn't have crazy in-depth stats like Mobalytics, super nice visuals of Blitz, or the particularly in-depth player tags or data-syncing of Porofessor, but it does have easy to understand information of every type you could want in a clean and concise format, as well as all the overlays those other clients have AND more that they don't.\
-Additionally, big focuses of this project are the addition of features we haven't seen in league clients before: champion pool data being used in pre-game, and performance with friends - both in depth data about this and using that data alongside your champion pool to give better matchup data.
+Additionally, big focuses of this project are the addition of features we haven't seen in league clients before: champion pool data being used in pre-game, and performance with friends - both in depth data about this and using that data alongside your champion pool to give better match-up data.

 ## Status